oitee/oitee.github.io/2021-07-11-higher-order-functions.md

     function name (parameter1, parameter2, ... parameterN){ ... }

-_Second_, functions can be defined as a part of a larger statement or operation.
+_Second_, functions can be defined as a part of a larger statement of operation.
 One of the ways of defining functions using function expressions is as follows:

     const function(parameter1, parameter2... parameterN) { ... };